Hey, That Rings A Bell

 I suggested to Mark that we move in with his Grandmother and Aunt.

-and my hours could be adjusted to be with Nonna as
+I was working a part time job and my hours could be adjusted to be with Nonna as

-of such a move, and was willing to do this to help out his family.
+not to leave her alone.
+I realized the ramifications of such a move, and was willing to do this to help out his family.
 He at first was not.
 I then convinced him that it was

 in the best interest of his family.